Nik Kershaw

 Nicholas David Kershaw (born 1 March 1958) is an English singer, songwriter and multi-instrumentalist.
 He came to prominence in 1984 as a solo artist, releasing eight singles that entered the top 40 of the UK singles chart during the decade, including "Wouldn't It Be Good", "Dancing Girls", "I Won't Let the Sun Go Down on Me", "Human Racing", "The Riddle", "Wide Boy", "Don Quixote", and "When a Heart Beats".
 His 62 weeks on the UK singles chart through 1984 and 1985 beat all other solo artists.

 Kershaw appeared at the multi-venue benefit concert Live Aid in 1985 and has penned a number of songs for other artists, including Chesney Hawkes's 1991 UK No. 1 single "The One and Only".

 Early years

-Nicholas "Nik" Kershaw was born on 1 March 1958 in Bristol but grew up in Ipswich, Suffolk.
+Nicholas David Kershaw was born on 1 March 1958 in Bristol but grew up in Ipswich, Suffolk.
 His father was a flautist and his mother was an opera singer.
 He was educated at Northgate Grammar School for Boys where he played the guitar – he was self-taught on this instrument.
 He left school in the middle of his A-Levels and obtained a job at an unemployment benefit office.
-He also sang in a number of underground Ipswich bands.
-When the last of these, Fusion, broke up in 1982, he embarked on a full-time solo career as a musician and songwriter.
+He also sang in a number of underground Ipswich bands, most notably Fusion, a jazz fusion band which blended jazz, funk, and rock, covering artists such as Steely Dan and Weather Report.
+When it broke up in 1982, he embarked on a full-time solo career as a musician and songwriter.